bnjenner/CUDA_Bioinformatics_Tools/README.md

 A collection of commandline tools for common bioinformatics analyses that utilizes GPU-computing.

 ### cuda_PCA
-Updated to use Eigenvalue Decomposition instead of Singular Value Decomposition.
+Updated to use Eigendecomposition instead of Singular Value Decomposition.

 ```
 Description: cuda_PCA is a tool used for Principal Component Analysis utilizing GPU